HomeAttractions > Geoscience Australia

 Overview

-Geoscience Australia welcomes visitors to discover Earth science and their work.
+Geoscience Australia welcomes visitors to discover Earth science!

-Their public display area houses the National Mineral and Fossil Collection.
-Visitors can be captivated by a collection of minerals, fossils, and meteorites, with approximately 700 items on permanent display.
+The public display area houses the National Mineral and Fossil Collection.
+Visitors will be captivated by a collection of minerals, fossils, and meteorites, with approximately 700 items on permanent display.

 Exploration can be done at one's own pace or through the Mineral Treasure Hunt activity, accessible via a QR code on personal devices or as a paper copy obtainable from Reception.